Healthcare data security needs more attention than it has ever needed before, especially in light of increasing mobile medical technology.

 Damage Control

+As outlined above, current data privacy laws state that healthcare organizations must warn patients when their healthcare data is breached.
+Apart from the initial warning, organizations whose data is breached must often commit to damage control.
 For example, the HIPAA Breach Notification Rule states that when a healthcare data breach impacts more than 500 individuals, the organization in question must report that breach to the media.
 A breach of data means a breach of trust.
 Compromised healthcare organizations must often take a multi-dimensional approach to regaining that trust.
 In the case of major breaches, some healthcare entities may struggle to regain patient trust.

 How to Prevent Healthcare Data Security Breaches